 Italy is one of the most popular tourist destinations in Europe.
 Sunny weather, delicious food, happy people, awesome cities and scenic mountains - what's more to ask for? 😉

 But this time we decided to visit Venice.

 Everyone has already been in Venice or is planning to go there.
-Not surprising at all - Venice is one of the most popular European tourist destinations, trademark of Italian cultural heritage.
+Not surprising at all - Venice is one of the most popular tourist destinations in Italy, trademark of Italian cultural heritage.